Digambara Jain temple, Khandagiri

 Digambara Jaina Temple is a Jain temple in Bhubaneswar, in the state of Odisha, India.
 The temple is on the top of Khandagiri hill.
 This hill is honeycombed with a series of rock-cut Jaina caves, commissioned by King Kharavela in the 1st century BCE.
 The rock-cut caves are protected by Archaeological Survey of India.
 The enshrining deities are a series of Jaina tirthankara images.

 History

 The architecture of the temple suggest that it was built out of materials from an earlier temple.
-According to local legends the temple was consrctured by Mahameghavahana ruler Kharavela in the 1st century BCE.
+According to local legends the temple was constructed by Mahameghavahana ruler Kharavela in the 1st century BCE.
 This legend is not supported by the architectural features.
 According to Alexander Cunningham, The temple structure is estimated to have been built during the rule of Maratha Empire based on architecture design.
 The current structure was built in first quarter of the 19th century.

-Architurecture
+Architecture

 This temple is built in Pidha style with Vimana and Jaga mohan following the Kalinga architecture.